A Shavuot Devotion

 - Download an audio Bible, and listen on your commute or while you exercise

 - Do a topical study – Choose a matter you struggle with (for example, fear, anger, impatience) and see how the Bible can help you.
-Or, select a quality you want in your life, and find out how the Word says it’s cultivated.
-Use an Bible website, such as Bible Gateway, to search for verses using keywords of your topic
+Or, select a quality you want in your life, and find out how the Word says it is cultivated.
+Use a Bible website, such as Bible Gateway, to search for verses using keywords of your topic

-- Journal as you read the Bible, writing down verses that spoke to you, thoughts and questions
+- Journal as you read the Bible, writing down verses that speak to you, thoughts and questions

 - Pray the Scriptures – read Bible passages looking for promises from God that you can confess with your heart